dominik-pfl/quarterlife-1line-travelblog/README.md

 <details markdown="1">
 <summary>Arrival + First impressions</summary>

-- "You like Bob Marley?
+1. "You like Bob Marley?
 The best weed is sold on the main street. - Ich weiß ja nicht.
-- TukTuk driving lesson at 3:30 am
+2. TukTuk driving lesson at 3:30 am
-- Very cold night, due to the AC
+3. Very cold night, due to the AC
-- Breakfast?
+4. Breakfast?
 How about a Burger
-- Es wurde dann ein Cheese Omelette
+5. Es wurde dann ein Cheese Omelette
-- Greetings to Peter from the Netherlands, who also studied in Turku - what a coincidence 😂
+6. Greetings to Peter from the Netherlands, who also studied in Turku - what a coincidence 😂
-- Off to Kandy by train 🚂
+7. Off to Kandy by train 🚂
-- 26 Grad und schwül - lässt sich aushalten
+8. 26 Grad und schwül - lässt sich aushalten
+9. everything is soo greeeeen
+ ![train view] (images/pic1.jpg)

 </details>